Reflected random walks and unstable Martin boundary: Introduction

 \subsubsection{A brief account of Martin boundary theory}

-First introduced by Martin~\cite{Ma-41} for Brownian motion, the concept of Martin compactification is defined for countable Markov chains by Doob~\cite{Do-59}.
+The concept of Martin compactification for countable Markov chains is introduced by Doob~\cite{Do-59}.
+Its name originates from the work~\cite{Ma-41}, in which Martin studied integral representations of harmonic functions for the classical Laplace operator on Euclidean domains.
 Consider a transient, irreducible, sub-stochastic Markov chain $Z=\{Z(n)\}_{n\geq 0}$ on a state space $E\subset \Z^d$, $d\geq1$, with transition probabilities $\{p(x,y)\}_{x,y\in E}$.
 Given $x,y\in E$, the associated Green function $g(x,y)$ and Martin kernel $k(x,y)$ are respectively defined by

 where $\P_x$ denotes the probability measure on the set of trajectories of $Z$ corresponding to the initial state $Z(0)=x$, and $x_0$ is a given reference point in $E$.